rshuston/ClosestPointsWorkshop/README.md

 2. Slow Animation - Run the solution once per click of the "Solve" button, while animating the solution steps slowly for visibility into the mechanics of the solution algorithm
 3. Fast Animation - Run the solution once per click of the "Solve" button, while animating the solution steps rapidly for visibility into the mechanics of the solution algorithm
 4. Live - Run the solution every time the point data set changes, either by genererating a new point set or by changing the position of one of the points.

+The performance of the Divide and Conquer algorithm is affected by the acceptable size of the "sufficiently small" point region that terminates the recursive bisection operation.
+The application allows for selecting 3-point, 5-point, and 7-point sizes as a means of comparing these performance differences.